SAEMC is an annual collaborative event that brings together both the exploration and mining industries in South Australia.

 Peter Hill

-Peter is a South Australian geologist and a Director of the Australian Institute of Geoscientists (AIG).
+Peter is a South Australian geologist and the Chair of the South Australian Committee of the AIG.
 Peter contributes to the SA geology community by running the very successful monthly SA AIG Geopub events, engaging with industry, students and research.

 Janine Herzig